microsoft/aca-dev-day/labs/2.ACA_Deployment/README.md

 > Note: Remember to clean up or scale back your resources to save on compute costs.

-1. Use the Azure CLI to create an Azure Service Principal, then store that principal's JSON output to a GitHub secret so the GitHub Actions CI/CD process can log into your Azure subscription and deploy the code. **NOTE: This step is only needed if you are deploying via Github Actions**
-2. Edit the ` deploy.yml` workflow file and push the changes into a new `deploy` branch, triggering GitHub Actions to build the .NET projects into containers and push those containers into a new Azure Container Apps Environment.

 ## OPTION 1: Authenticate to Azure and configure the repository with a secret

 1. Fork this repository to your own GitHub organization.
 You need to fork the repository otherwise you will be overwriting code in the main student repository.
 2. Create an Azure Service Principal using the Azure CLI.
-The Azure Service Principal will be used by the Github Action to install resources into your Azure environment.
+The Azure Service Principal will be used by the Github Action to install resources into your Azure environment. **NOTE: This step is only needed if you are deploying via Github Actions**

 From within Cloud Shell: